What is a UX designer?

 With the visual design in place, there is a working prototype of the product which can be fully usability tested by participants who match the identified personas.
 Several rounds of testing could take place before the design is completely right- once it is, the new product is finally ready to go into development.
 UX designers also attend sprint meetings, overseeing product development to make sure there aren’t any feature creeps (which often happens in my experience!) and helping to make small refinements to the design as and when necessary.
 UX designers test because it allows them to improve upon the original product or site design and to see if the changes they made during the Design phase stand up to scrutiny.

 One final point to make is that a UX designer’s work is rarely finished after the product launch.
 There will be refinements, small changes, new releases, feedback to gather and analytics to discuss with the team.
-Technology is constantly evolving and it is essential to to keep up-to-date with the latest developments or get left behind.
+Technology is constantly evolving and its essential to keep up-to-date with the latest developments or get left behind.